Chris-B33/mkds-lua-ml-model/README.md

 #### Python
 - Read current stats and contrls from a file written by the Lua scripts.
 - Send new controls to a file to be read by the Lua scripts.

+## Current Objective
+Get frame info sent by Lua and received and displayed by Python